Felix Moor

-Felix Moor (12 April 1903 Suure-Jaani – 15 May 1955 Tallinn) was Estonian actor and speech teacher.
+Felix Moor (12 April 1903, Suure-Jaani – 15 May 1955, Tallinn) was an Estonian actor and speech teacher.
 He was the first Estonian radio reporter.

 1924 he finished Estonian Drama Studio Theatre school (Draamastuudio teatrikool).

 1925-1927 he was actor at Drama Studio Theatre.
 1927-1944 he was Estonian Radio reporter.

 After World War II he was related to the first live broadcasts at Estonia Radio.